UW-Statistics/gatesweb/docs/country_selection/Nigeria/RH_DELP_C_DHF.md

 hide:
     - toc
 ---
-# Place of Delivery: Health Facility
+# Place of Delivery: Health Facility+

-This Indicator represents the percentage of children 12-23 months who had received DPT 3 vaccination
+This Indicator represents the percentage of live births (or stillbirths) in the two (or three/five) years preceding the survey delivered at a health facility.

 ## Prevalance map